Ahmed Almomani, MDCardiology Interventional Cardiology

-At University Health, you can find a wide spectrum of doctors who work together to treat medical conditions contributing to your heart problems.
-You won’t have to travel around the region to find the care you need—we’re all in one place.
+At University Health, you will find San Antonio cardiologists who work together to treat conditions that contribute to heart problems.
+You won’t have to travel around the region to find the specialized or advanced care you need — we’re all in one place.

 Preventing Heart Disease